Grimthorpe Handicap Chase Preview, Tips, Runners & Trends

 Looking over the past renewals, there is only one stallion whose offspring have been disappointed with multiple attempts but no wins in the Grimthorpe Handicap Chase; that stallion is Beneficial, who has failed to produce a winner from 8 runners.

 Looking at the winning odds over the last 20 renewals, the biggest-priced winner was Moroder in 2025, winning for Seamus Mullins at odds of 33/1 under the guidance of James Best.
 Looking at the runners at the head of the market over the last 20 renewals, there have been 2 winning favourites in the race.
-Whilst we wait for the 2026 Grimthorpe Handicap Chase, remember you can get daily racing predictions from the top racing tipsters on the best racing tipsters page.
+Ahead of the 2027 Grimthorpe Handicap Chase, why not head over to the best racing tipster page to see what the tipsters are backing today?

 Route to the Grimthorpe Handicap Chase